 Even if you hate sales (as I do) it’s still an absolute must for many small business owners.
 That also means a lot of sales emails.

-When you’re sending sales emails after a relationship has been initiated there’s a lot of duplication of efforts.
-You’re sending the same sequence of emails over and over again.
+When you’re sending sales emails after leads come from your website there’s a lot of duplication of efforts.
+You’re sending the same sequence of emails over and over again and making the same calls.

 To simplify that process there’s a cool feature in the HubSpot sales hub called sequences.
-It’s part of the sales hub at the starter level which is $50/month at the time of this writing.
-I use the service but have no affiliation with HubSpot aside from being a happy customer.
+It’s part of the sales hub at the starter hub which is $50/month at the time of this writing.
+I use HubSpot but have no affiliation with HubSpot aside from being a happy customer.

 The great thing about sequences?